tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 Many other countries and organizations are publishing their roadmaps, including the multi-national standards organization ETSI, {{ETSI}}.

-While industry was waiting for NIST to finish standardization, the IETF has had several efforts underway.
+While the industry was waiting for NIST to finish standardization, the IETF has had several efforts underway.
-A working group was formed in early 2023 to work on use of PQC in IETF protocols,
+A working group was formed in early 2023 to work on use of Post-Quantum Cryptography (PQC) in IETF protocols
 {{PQUIPWG}}.
-Several other working groups, including TLS {{TLSWG}}, are working on drafts to support hybrid algorithms and identifiers, for use during a transition from classic to a post-quantum world.
+Several other working groups, including TLS {{TLSWG}}, are working on specifications to support hybrid algorithms and identifiers, for use during a transition from classic to a post-quantum world.

-For TLS it is important to note that the focus of efforts within the TLS Working Group is exclusively TLS 1.3 or later.
+It is important to note that the focus of efforts within the TLS Working Group is exclusively TLS 1.3 or later.
-Put bluntly, post-quantum cryptography for
+Put bluntly, PQC for
-TLS 1.2 WILL NOT be supported (see {{iana}}) at any time and anyone wishing to deploy post-quantum cryptography should expect to be using TLS 1.3.
+TLS 1.2 WILL NOT be supported (see {{iana}}) at any time and anyone wishing to deploy PQC should expect to be using TLS 1.3.

 # Security Considerations